 Rowland Hazard was a well-known philosopher, politician and businessman, but he was proudest of something he did in the shadows: He released 100 African-Americans from New Orleans jails.

-He was a rich, Rhode Island textile manufacturer, a founder of the Republican Party, the inspiration for the Interstate Commerce Act and an author of books on philosophy, economics and politics.
+As a rich, Rhode Island textile manufacturer, he founded the Republican Party, inspired the Interstate Commerce Act and wrote books on philosophy, economics and politics.

-His efforts to free black people wrongly jailed were controversial for years.
-A friend had written a letter praising him for his actions; when his son published the letter, he left out Hazard’s name to protect him.
+His efforts to free black people wrongly jailed generated controversy for years.
+A friend had written a letter praising him for his actions.
+When his son published the letter, he left out Hazard’s name to protect him.

-When Hazard was in his 30s, he was responsible for selling the company's products -- sackcloth, ready-made clothing, cheap shoes and something called 'Negro cloth' for African-American slaves to Southern planters.
+When Hazard was in his 30s, he was responsible for selling the company’s products.
+Those included sackcloth, ready-made clothing, cheap shoes and something called ‘Negro cloth’ for African-American slaves to Southern planters.
 He spent winters in New Orleans selling to planters from Louisiana, Mississippi and Alabama.

 Many of the planters were his friends.
 So was the abolitionist William Ellery Channing.

 His grandson, also named Rowland Hazard, described how his grandfather started the greatest effort of his life: